mautic/developer-documentation-new/docs/components/reports.rst

 Filter Definition
 -----------------

+.. vale on
 Filters are optional.
-If not defined, Mautic will default to using the column definitions.
+If you don't define them, the system defaults to using the column definitions.
 However, filters can provide additional options such as dropdown select lists.

 Additional filter keys include:

-.. vale on

 .. list-table::
     :header-rows: 1